russkyc/minimalapi-framework/README.md

 - Small projects that only require CRUD functionality
 - Frontend Testing (if a backend API is needed)

-## Important things to consider
-- When using generic implementations like this on the server side, business logic is now moved into the client and becomes a client concern.
-- If your API needs to do complex business logic over the CRUD functionality, please consider implementing custom endpoints instead of using generic endpoints such as this.
-- There is currently no implementation for validation and DTO mapping, this can be added later as the project updates.

-Certainly!
-Here is a "Getting Started" section for the `README.md` file, including NuGet installation and setup instructions.

 ## Getting Started

 ### Installation